SFDO-Community-Sprints/npc-best-practices/docs/stakeholder-management/stakeholder-management-prerequisites.md

-* Yes but be aware that some functionality in Nonprofit Cloud is dependent on Person Accounts and future functionality may relay on it as well since it is the recommended account-contact model for NPC.
+* Yes, but be aware that some functionality in Nonprofit Cloud is dependent on Person Accounts and future functionality may rely on it as well since it is the recommended account-contact model for NPC.

 **What is the best practice for building fields?
 Do I build on the Account object or Contact Object?**